bromite/bromite/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '...'
 4. See error

+Do not write "any website", specify which URLs can be used to reproduce the issue.

 ### Expected behavior

 <!-- A clear and concise description of what you expected to happen. -->